ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#fastUtil" name="fastUtil"><i class="fa fa-link anchor" aria-hidden="true"></i></a> FastUtil Collections

 *FastUtil* characterize the fastest implementations available.
 Some of the benefits that it provides are listed below:
-* Classes that support very large collections,
+* Classes that support very large collections (64-bit),
 * Classes for fast and practical access to binary and text files,
-* Provides type-specific Maps, Sets, Lists and PriorityQueues,
+* Provides structure-specific and type-specific Maps, Sets, Lists and PriorityQueues,
 * In terms of memory, it is space-efficient

-In addition to the advantages it provides, attention should be paid to the following shortcomings.
+In addition to the advantages *FastUtil* provides, attention should be paid to the following shortcomings.
 For further information, feel free to check the <a href="http://fastutil.di.unimi.it/docs/overview-summary.html">official website</a>:
 * Automatic boxing and unboxing can lead you to choose the wrong method.
 Suggestion is to set enviroment to mark boxing/unboxing as a warning or as an error,
 * Classes are not synchronized which means that for multiple threads it must be synchronized externally,
 * Reference-based classes violate the Map contract and do not use the equals() method.
 Instead they compare objects by reference and should be used only when reference-based equality is desired,